-A person usually has to have been the driver of a vehicle in order to be charged with vehicular manslaughter.
+A person usually has to have been the driver of a vehicle in order to be charged with vehicular manslaughter, under California Penal Code 192(c).
 If someone were to drop a huge boulder over the freeway overpass, causing several cars to crash and someone to die, then that person would definitely be held responsible, and theories related to vehicular manslaughter would be used to charge them.
 If an act is not under the vehicular manslaughter vehicle code section, then there are other penal codes or vehicle code sections that the prosecutors will be able to use to hold them responsible for the death.

-What Are The Penalties For A Conviction Of Vehicular Manslaughter In California?
+The Penalties For A Conviction Of Vehicular Manslaughter In California

 For more information on Vehicular Manslaughter Charges For Non-Driver, a free initial consultation is your next step.
-Get the information and legal answers you are seeking by calling (213) 542-0940 today.
+Get the information and legal answers you are seeking by calling the Hedding Law Firm at (213) 542-0940 today.